Walk safer and smarter outside

 Wear summer-friendly clothes

 Put on comfortable clothes in breathable fabrics that “wick” or pull moisture away from the skin, says Fabio Comana.
-He’s an exercise physiologist with the National Academy of Sports Medicine.
+He’s an instructor with the National Academy of Sports Medicine.
 This will help remove heat, through sweat, from your body.

 Some workout clothes also have sunblock built into the fabric.
 That offers your skin some protection from UV rays.
 But it’s still important to use sunscreen on areas your clothing doesn’t cover.